 The property market moves in cycles and at times there are external factors that cause a market-wide slowdown or downturn.

 Investors who focus on a long investment time horizon weather these storms as capital city markets eventually correct and recover.

-However, at this stage of the property cycle, it is likely that the value well-located capital city properties is likely to keep increasing with little general market risk for A grade homes and investment-grade properties.
+However, at this stage of the property cycle, it is likely that the value of well-located capital city properties is likely to keep increasing with little general market risk for A-grade homes and investment-grade properties.

 - Liquidity Risk

 Liquidity is the ease with which you gain access to the money you have within an investment.
 One disadvantage of real estate investments is the lack of liquidity compared to other types of investments.
 Your situation may change abruptly due to a change in life circumstances, but you may be stuck with your property for several months or years, depending on the local market cycle and your financial situation/requirements.